stefanofa/awesome/TOPICS.md

 ## matomo

 *   [matomo-org/matomo](https://github.com/matomo-org/matomo) - Liberating Web Analytics.
 Star us on Github? +1.
 Matomo is the leading open alternative to Google Analytics that gives you full control over your data.
 Matomo lets you easily collect data from websites & apps and visualise this data and extract insights.
 Privacy is built-in.
 We love Pull Requests!

-## mobile

-*   [matomo-org/matomo](https://github.com/matomo-org/matomo) - Liberating Web Analytics.
-Star us on Github? +1.
-Matomo is the leading open alternative to Google Analytics that gives you full control over your data.
-Matomo lets you easily collect data from websites & apps and visualise this data and extract insights.
-Privacy is built-in.
-We love Pull Requests!

-*   [davidjerleke/embla-carousel](https://github.com/davidjerleke/embla-carousel) - A lightweight carousel library with fluid motion and great swipe precision.

 ## mysql